TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.guestos-vmadmin/compute-windowsupdate.md

 5. Find the error in [Common Windows Update errors](https://docs.microsoft.com/windows/deployment/update/windows-update-errors) or [Windows Update error codes by component](https://docs.microsoft.com/windows/deployment/update/windows-update-error-reference) and mitigate the issue, if possible

-### Run the Windows Update troubleshooter for Windows:
+### Step 2: Run the Windows Update troubleshooter for Windows:

 1. Download the troubleshooter, and select **Open** or **Save** in the pop-up window.
 (If you chose **Save**, you'll need to open the troubleshooter from the save location.)<br>
 2. Select **Next** to start the troubleshooter, and follow the steps to identify and fix any problems<br>